react-navigation/react-navigation.github.io/docs/screen-tracking.md

 ## Screen tracking with Redux

 When using Redux, we can write a Redux middleware to track the screen.
-For this purpose, we will reuse `getCurrentRouteName` from the previous section.
+For this purpose, we will reuse `getActiveRouteName` from the previous section.

 ```js
 import { NavigationActions } from 'react-navigation';